Partner-mode overlap as a symplectic-invariant measure of correlations in Gaussian quantum field theories: Discussion

 The analysis presented in this article is based on a formulation of continuous-variable systems in terms of a complex version of the classical phase space, shifting the focus from the covariance matrix of Gaussian states to an associated complex structure.
 Working in this complex framework brings several mathematical and conceptual advantages for analyzing the structure of correlations and entanglement in many-body bosonic systems and quantum fields \cite{agullo_correlation_2025,hackl_bosonic_2021}.

-In previous work, \cite{agullo_correlation_2025} we used this formalism to reformulate and extend the notion of purification partner modes introduced in earlier works~\cite{HottaPartner,Trevison2019,hackl_minimal_2019}.
-This reformulation is geometric, manifestly coordinate independent, and naturally extends to mixed states.

-The goal of this article has been to show in which precise sense the partner of a given mode $A$ captures how entanglement involving $A$ is distributed throughout the rest of the system.
-In the case of quantum fields, this corresponds to how the entanglement with $A$ is distributed in space.
+The purpose of this article has been to make precise, for pairs of Gaussian modes, in which sense the purification partners encode the distribution of entanglement with the rest of the system.
+In the case of quantum fields, this corresponds to how the entanglement is localized in space.

 The core result of this article is the derivation of a necessary and sufficient condition for two modes of a Gaussian bosonic system to be entangled, expressed in terms of the symmetric overlap $\mathcal{D}^{\mathrm{sym}}$.
 The condition reads